tig4605246/SIGS/README.md

 ## Purpose

-    Wrap on some Open source libraries to make a simple IoT Gateway Software The goal is to ease the pain during the development in the future.
+  Wrap on some Open source libraries to make a simple IoT Gateway Software.
+  The goal is to ease the pain during the development in the future.

 ## Milestones